nongrubl89/restaurant/README.md

 # restaurant
-restaurant page using modules and webpack- colors and menu are all based on the lovely website for the River Cafe in London
+A restaurant page using  es6 modules and webpack- colors and menu are all based on the lovely website for the River Cafe in London